tomyaacov/BPpyEvaluation/README.md

 python3 artifact_demonstration.py 3 1 1 --samples 10000
 ```

+The full evaluation results presented in Section 5 and presented in Figure 4 and Table 4 can be obtained by running the script `run_all.sh` (**this may take multiple days and may require additional resources**).

 #### Deep Reinforcement Learning

-The code for running the deep reinforcement lLearning experiments is in the ``drl`` directory:
+The code for running the deep reinforcement lLearning experiments (Section 6) is in the ``drl`` directory:

 ```shell
 cd drl